coiled/dask-bigquery/README.md

 ## Example

 `dask-bigquery` assumes that you are already authenticated.

+### Reading from BigQuery
 ```python
 import dask_bigquery